mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Constant littering here - please do something to help prevent it, 30th October :- [8358779](https://www.fixmystreet.com/report/8358779)
+- The inclined stretch of pavement and of road around half way up Mill Street is now dangerously covered in a think layer of rotting leaves and other vegetation.
+As such it presents a serious hazard to pedestrians and cyclists/drivers., 30th October :- [8358737](https://www.fixmystreet.com/report/8358737)
 - Lots of broken road, 30th October :- [8358658](https://www.fixmystreet.com/report/8358658)
 - Bent and wonky sign, 30th October :- [8358597](https://www.fixmystreet.com/report/8358597)
 - Blocked drain, 30th October :- [8358155](https://www.fixmystreet.com/report/8358155)